-Non-EU residents living in the Netherlands for longer than three months will need a residency permit before applying for public healthcare.
-Those who hold a European Health Insurance Card are able to use it for up to a year.
+Non-EU citizens living in the Netherlands for longer than three months will need a residency permit before applying for public healthcare.
+Those who hold a European Health Insurance Card (EHIC) are able to use it in the Netherlands for up to a year.

-Pharmacies (apotheek in Dutch) are ubiquitous in the Netherlands, providing both prescription and non-prescription drugs.
-Alternatively, a drogist stocks products such as toiletries, everyday medication for rudimentary ailments as well as cosmetics.
-While most follow standard operating hours, roughly opening from 9am to 5pm, there are also 24-hour pharmacies.
+Pharmacies are ubiquitous in the Netherlands, providing both prescription and non-prescription drugs.
+While most follow standard operating hours, roughly opening from 9am to 5pm, there are also 24-hour pharmacies in most urban centres.

 One can dial the pan-European emergency line on 112, with the operators communicating in both Dutch and English.
 Calls are free, with access to fire, police and ambulance services.

 Emergency services in the Netherlands are generally efficient and reliable.
 Medical staff tend to be well-trained and professional, and expats are likely to find that most medical professionals speak a high level of English.

 Expats should also note the contact details for their nearest local embassy for use in cases of emergency.